-Managing your IESCO electricity bills is effortless with website iescobills.com.pk.
+Reference Number Consumer ID Enter 14-digit Reference Number Managing your IESCO electricity bills is effortless with website iescobills.com.pk.
 These platforms allow you to easily check and download duplicate copies of your bills using your 14-digit reference number or customer ID.

 Whether you’re at home, in the office, or at your shop, you can access your current and previous bills, check payment status, and view bill details without hassle.
-These websites support both PDF and image formats, ensuring compatibility across all devices and providing a seamless user experience.
+These platforms support both PDF and image formats, ensuring compatibility across all devices and providing a seamless user experience.

-IESCO, a division of WAPDA serving from Attock to Jhelum since 1998, ensures reliable electricity supply to Islamabad and Rawalpindi regions.
+Islamabad Electric Supply Company, a division of WAPDA serving from Attock to Jhelum since 1998, ensures reliable electricity supply to Islamabad and Rawalpindi regions.
 With user-friendly interfaces and email subscription options, these platforms simplify bill management, allowing customers to retrieve and archive their bills month after month effortlessly.

-How to Check Iesco Bill Online
+How to Check Your Electricity Bill Online

-IESCO customers from regions like Islamabad, Rawalpindi, and areas from Attock to Jhelum can easily access, download, and print their electricity bills online by using either a 14-digit reference number or a 10-digit customer ID.
+Customers from regions like Islamabad, Rawalpindi, and areas from Attock to Jhelum can easily access, download, and print their electricity bills online by using either a 14-digit reference number or a 10-digit customer ID.
 These platforms provide detailed billing information and allow users to generate duplicate bills, check bill status, and view their payment history.

-How to Make IESCO Bill Payment Online
+How to Make Online Bill Payments

-Paying your IESCO bill is convenient with multiple options, both traditional and digital.
+Paying your electricity bill is convenient with multiple options, both traditional and digital.
 You can visit bank branches and use ATMs, mobile banking, or payment centers to settle your bills.
 Digital methods include paying online through mobile wallets, credit cards, or banking apps, which allow you to avoid long queues and pay from anywhere.
 You can also register to receive your bill via email or SMS for added convenience.

 Payment Options